OpenDroneMap/WebODM/plugins/cloudimport/README.md

 *None so far*

 #### Cloud Libraries
-A **cloud library** is an extension of a cloud platform that has images organized in a folders or albums.
+A **cloud library** is an extension of a cloud platform that has images organized in folders or albums.
 It differs from a cloud platform, in the way that it can also list all folders it contains, so that a user can choose to import a specific folder from a list, instead of a URL.

-Cloud libraries can be used as cloud platorms, but if you happen to configure a server URL, then a list of all the folders in the server will be presented when trying to import to a new task.
+Cloud libraries can be used as cloud platforms, but if you happen to configure a server URL, then a list of all the folders in the server will be presented when trying to import to a new task.

 Current platforms supported:
 * [Piwigo](http://piwigo.com/ "Piwigo")

 ## Setup
 Some of the platforms described above might need some configuration.
-For example, you might set a server URL or a authentication token.
+For example, you might need to set a server URL or a authentication token.
 When that is the case, you can go to the *"Cloud Import"* tab on the left menu, and do all the configuring you need.

 ## Contribute
 If you would like to add support for new platforms, please don't hesitate to do so!
 Here are a few simple guidelines that might help you in your quest.

 #### New Platforms
-If you simply need to add a new platform, then add your new Python script on `WebODM/plugins/cloudimport/platforms`.
+If you simply need to add a new platform, then add your new Python script to `WebODM/plugins/cloudimport/platforms`.
 You can copy an already existing platform file, or you can check the file `WebODM/plugins/cloudimport/cloud_platform.py` to see what you need to implement.

 #### New Extensions
 Now, if you want to add some more complex logic that requieres user configuration or something like that, you might need to write a **platform extension**.
 You will need to add your extension to `WebODM/plugins/cloudimport/extensions`.
 You can copy an already existing extension, or you can check the file `WebODM/plugins/cloudimport/platform_extension.py` to see what you need to implement.